ljharris1214/tidy_data_project/CodeBook.md

 2. Leading and trailing whitespace where trimmed from each line

-3. Contiguos sequences of one or more whitespace characters were replaced by a comma *','* separator
+3. Contiguous sequences of one or more whitespace characters were replaced by a comma *','* separator

 4. The cleaned lines where read into `test.X` and `train.X` data frames and subsetted to include only the 48 mean and std columns